A Look Back at 5 Years of DukeCreate

 As DukeCreate explores remote arts tutorial opportunities with its instructors, we offer this look back at how the series has developed since its founding.
 "We started thinking about how we could bring more structure and more mentoring, but keep flexible access and non-judgmental engagement with the arts.
 And that is really the origins of DukeCreate," shared Vice Provost for the Arts Scott Lindroth.

-As part of the university’s response to COVID-19, all our upcoming DukeCreate in-person workshops have been cancelled.
+As part of the university’s response to COVID-19, all upcoming DukeCreate in-person workshops in Spring 2020 have been cancelled.
 We are currently exploring opportunities for online arts tutorials with our talented instructors, and we will update our wonderful community as soon as we are able.
 In the meantime, we took a look back at where this program started and how it has grown over the past eight years.
 Thank you to everyone who has helped make that possible, and to those of you who are new: we hope to see you at a workshop in the future!
+(Update: DukeCreate is now online!)

 What started as a “trickle”—the word Scott Lindroth used to describe the early days of DukeCreate—has become a tsunami of opportunities for students to participate in the arts at Duke.